 - The broth.
 As with most good soup, it’s all about the broth.
 Often times (as with soups like Phở) achieving this wonderous broth can take HOURS.
 The broth in this Bok Choy Soup literally takes twenty minutes.
 Thirty minutes tops.

 - It tastes a lot like Phở.
 Ok, I know, this is basically the same as what I said above.
-But it deserves two points because it kinda blows in mind a little.
+But it deserves two points because it kinda blows my mind a little.

 - It’s like chicken noodle soup…but better.